Your UCAS personal statement is an essay about yourself.

-Preparing a good personal statement takes time and repeated re-drafts.
-With applications for medicine and dentistry due on 15 October, you should start drafting your personal statement in the summer before Year 13, just after your UCAT exam.
+Preparing a compelling personal statement takes time and planning.
+With applications for medicine and dentistry due on 16 October, you should start drafting your personal statement in the summer before Year 13, just after your UCAT exam.
 It may take several drafts to refine your statement, and the earlier you start, the more time you will have to make improvements.

 Personal statements can be hard to write.
 We have all experienced writer’s block, so start by listing all the things you want to mention and work from there.